DOI-USGS/gage-conditions-gif/README.md

 ```
 # First, need to overwrite the frames and rebuild the regular video.
 # Go to `viz_config.yml` and comment out the regular specs & then uncomment the Instagram ones
+#   --> Don't forget to update the "subtitle" field <--
 # CTRL+F for "instagram" to find it

 # REBUILD FRAMES & VIDEO (you will probably need to delete pause frames before they rebuild)